-• MD2 Pilot, implement or evaluate new and contemporary models of care and practice, including future roles and building capability for multidisciplinary practice.
+- MD2 Pilot, implement or evaluate new and contemporary models of care and practice, including future roles and building capability for multidisciplinary practice. - MD2 Implement or expand models of care and practice to develop Urgent Care capability and capacity.

 Moving from competition to collaboration